leighs-hammer/cra-sass/README.md

 ## Install & Use

-1. INSTALL : `npm install cra-sass --save`
+1. INSTALL : `npm install -g cra-sass --save` ( As with CRA I suggest installing this globally)
 2. RUN IT : `cra-sass` ( from within your CRA install )

 ## What it does